New York Mandatory Education for Prescribing Controlled Substances - 3 Contact Hours

 - Evaluation for a sudden exacerbation of a previously well-controlled disease state, such as hypertension or diabetes

 Individuals with a substance use disorder often present with sudden changes in mental health, frequently manifesting in social, occupational, work, or school issues.
 Other findings that can assist health professionals toward an accurate evaluation include:

 - Loss of interest in eating, weight loss

 - Behavioral changes

-- Hearing, seeing or smelling things that are not there, often with a feeling of being followed
+- Hearing, seeing, or smelling things that are not there, often with a feeling of being followed

 Diagnostic testing is often part of the workup of painful conditions.
 It is important to realize that an abnormal diagnostic test does not necessarily diagnose the source of the pain.
 Blood tests may be helpful in certain diseases that cause pain.
-For example, an elevated C-reactive protein or an elevated erythrocyte sedimentation rate is often present in individuals with polymyalgia rheumatica, infection or rheumatoid arthritis.
+For example, an elevated C-reactive protein or erythrocyte sedimentation rate is often present in individuals with polymyalgia rheumatica, infection or rheumatoid arthritis.

 When reliability and validity of urine drug test samples are a concern, please be aware of the following tampering practices:

 - Direct dilution of sample (e.g., watering down)